Employee Benefits & ERISA

 Employees now place a premium on retirement, health and other benefits — one of the most heavily regulated aspects of the employment relationship — and for this reason, employers of every size and industry count on us to help them establish and maintain attractive, fully compliant benefits plans.
 Our team looks beyond a one-size-fits-all model to develop compensation and benefits programs that reinforce our clients’ priorities while helping them attract and retain the right employees and executives.

-We advise businesses with 401(k), health and incentive compensation plans on their tax and ERISA compliance obligations and represent employers dealing with plan benefit claims and with audits by the IRS, the U.S. Department of Labor, and the Pension Benefit Guarantee Corporation (PBGC).
+We advise businesses with 401(k), pension, health and incentive compensation plans on their tax and ERISA compliance obligations and represent employers dealing with plan benefit claims and with audits by the IRS, the U.S. Department of Labor, and the Pension Benefit Guarantee Corporation (PBGC).
 In an acquisition, we perform benefit plan due diligence to identify potential liabilities, draft plan-related purchase agreement provisions, and counsel employers on the transition of benefit plans.
-Whether you’re a business expanding locally or a corporation with a large, international workforce, we invest time to consider the unique aspects of your industry.
-We focus on your goals and design plans to your specifications.

 Practice Area Contacts